JoshMcguigan/ffi-c-calling-rust/README.md

 # C calling Rust
 This is a minimal example of a C program calling a statically linked, no_std, Rust library.
-Run `make` to build, then `target/main` to run it.
+Use `make run` to compile and run the output binary.

 ## References